 OCADSV strongly recommends supplementing any online coursework with in-person training, mentorship, and job shadowing.

-At this time, the learn.ocadsv.org curriculum DOES NOT fully satisfy the two-hour training requirement covering the topics of “confidentiality and privilege, the Violence Against Women Act and other funding requirements relating to confidentiality, the provisions set forth in HB 3476, and related matters” (as defined in Oregon Administrative Rules 137-085-0080).
+The learn.ocadsv.org curriculum now satisfies the two-hour training requirement covering the topics of “confidentiality and privilege, the Violence Against Women Act and other funding requirements relating to confidentiality, the provisions set forth in HB 3476, and related matters” (as defined in Oregon Administrative Rules 137-085-0080).

 As of March 2018, it is our understanding that the Oregon Department of Justice – Crime Victim and Survivor Services Division considers this requirement fulfilled by:

-- Completing all modules of the learn.ocadsv.org curriculum (and/or comparable in-person training); AND
+- Completing all modules of the learn.ocadsv.org curriculum (and/or comparable in-person training); INCLUDING

-- Viewing this webinar in its entirety and having a supervisor document that you did so.
+- Viewing the Advocate Confidentiality and Privilege webinar in its entirety (included as a E-learning module, or on youtube) and having a supervisor document that you did so.

 Again, OCADSV strongly recommends supplementing any online training received with in-person training, mentorship, and job shadowing.